howerj/cdb/readme.md

 * write (conditionally optional, needed for database creation only)

-Similar to the "read" callback, but instead writes data into wherever the database is stored.
+Similar to the `read` callback, but instead writes data into wherever the database is stored.

 * seek